petetanru/petetanru.github.io/_projects/th-nmt.md

 1. **Word level** - Rakpong recently made a CNN-based tokenizer that performs quite adequately, achieving F1 of 98.1%, only a bit lower than NECTEC's private state of art tokenizer with F1 at 98.6%.

-2. **Character level** - Traditionally, character level RNNs for translation tasks were not very popular because the overly long sequence weould create vanishing gradients problem, and it would also make the model too computationally expensive.
+2. **Character level** - Traditionally, character level RNNs for translation tasks were not very popular because the overly long sequence would create vanishing gradients problem, and it would also make the model too computationally expensive.
 Recently, Lee et al. (2017) proposed a character level NMT that does address the long sequence problem by utilizing 1D CNNs to create different sized n-grams nodes, and compress the sequence with maxpool striding.

 3. **Byte-Pair Encoding (BPE)** - Sennrich et al. (2016) proposed a way to represent language by breaking words down to subword units, encoding common pair of letters as a unique unit.
 This helps reduce the sequence length as well as the total vocabulary size.